HaojHuang/HaojHuang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+## About me

-I'm a Ph.D student in [Khoury Collge of Computer Science](https://www.khoury.northeastern.edu) at [Northeastern University](https://www.northeastern.edu), where I am advised by
+* I'm a Ph.D student in [Khoury Collge of Computer Science](https://www.khoury.northeastern.edu) at [Northeastern University](https://www.northeastern.edu), where I am advised by
 [Prof.Platt](http://www.ccs.neu.edu/home/rplatt/) in [The Helping Hands Lab](https://www2.ccs.neu.edu/research/helpinghands/).

 ## Publications